Plastic Injection Molded Products

 Precision Plastic Injection Molded Products From Source International

 Plastic Injection Molded Products can be produced in a variety of shapes (simple to highly complex) and sizes (micro to large), suitable in many different industries (from consumer electronics to large industrial equipment).
 Source has been providing plastic injection molded products for our customers for over 25 years.
-To make high-quality injection molded part, it all starts with high-quality injection mold and Source has partnered with dozens of injection mold manufacturers to produce key components through Wire EDM, CNC Machining Center, Grinder, etc.
+To make high-quality injection molded parts, it all starts with high-quality injection mold and Source has partnered with dozens of injection mold manufacturers to produce key components through Wire EDM, CNC Machining Center, Grinder, etc.

-Our ISO 9001 certified facilities focus on the most advanced, state-of-art plastic injection equipment with machines ranging in size from 80 ton to 2400 tons giving us the capability to deliver a diverse set of parts for a wide range of industries, including aerospace, agriculture, automotive, industrial machines, HVAC, and many others.
+Our ISO 9001 certified facilities focus on the most advanced, state-of-art plastic injection equipment with machines ranging in size from 80 ton to 2400 tons giving us the capability to deliver a diverse set of parts for a wide range of industries, including agriculture, automotive, industrial machines, HVAC, and many others.
 Common material used at our factories are PE, PP, PVC, PS, ABS, PA, POM, PC, and many others.

 Starting with your AutoCAD, IGES, PDF, or SolidWorks file, our expert team produces your custom parts with tight tolerances and that always meet your specifications.
 Regardless of the complexity of your design, we’ll find the best way to meet your needs in a timely, cost-effective manner.